Public Administration: Multi-Level Governance, 2018-2019

 Introduction and target group

-• European Union Politics and Policy (level 200)
+• European Union Politics and Policy (level 200), block 2, semester 2

 Working group attendance

-Minor students attend specific work group sessions.
-The activity code for registration is published in the Schedule on the right side of this page. .
+Minor students also attend working group sessions.
+The minor has its own schedule and its specific minor working groups, identifyable by the M or Minor-exch.
+Students have to register themselves in uSIS.
+The activity code for registration is published in the Schedule on the right side of this page

 All classes will take place in The Hague.